ARGUMENTS ABOUT ELECTRICAL ENERGY FLOW

 energy?
 If the generator injects energy into electrons, how can they get

-they do not travel to the load.
-Instead, electrons transfer energy
+the electrons do not travel to the load.
+Instead, they transfer

 between their neighbors, and the electrical energy propagates along the

-electron (it's a bit similar to the waves which occur when a hammer
+electron (it's like any waves, such as the waves which occur when a hammer

 strikes the end of a very long rod.)
 The EM energy does not propagate via